 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2025 HMP or Discontinue 2.
 If including action in the 2025 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
-2021- HamptonTwp- 003 Ike Williams and Dickson Road Mitigation Flood, Geological Hazards, Hurricane, Nor'easter, Severe Weather, Tropical Storms Township DPW; DEP; Private owner Ike Williams Road and Dickson Road comprise a continuous 1.6- mile road that branches off Route 521.
-The terminus of these two roads occurs at a curve located adjacent to private properties, where a tributary of Little Swartswood Lake runs southward towards the lake.
-Due to the unique topography of the area, water runs off the surrounding hills and washes out the culvert located at the curve.
-The private property ownership complicates potential mitigation solutions.
-In addition to this culvert, Ike Williams Road shows longitudinal cracking along the roadway where the creek under the aforementioned intersection runs under Ike Williams Road approximately 150 feet to the southwest.
-Solution: The Township proposes to study the drainage issue and implement mitigation measures to protect the roadway intersection, downstream properties, and the Ike Williams Road culvert.
-Potential mitigation measures could include retention basins.
-No Progress Due to financial constraints, the Township was not able to make any progress with this project.
-Include in update Not applicable Not applicable 2021- HamptonTwp- 004 DPW Roof Retrofit Township DPW; Engineer Hurricane, Nor'Easter, Severe Winter Weather, Problem: The roof of the Township's DPW facility requires a retrofit for compliance.
-No Progress Due to financial constraints, the Township was not able to Include in update Not applicable Not applicable
+2021- HamptonTwp- 003 Flood, Geological Hazards, Hurricane, Nor'easter, Severe Weather, Tropical Storms Township DPW; DEP; Private owner 1.
+No Progress 2.
+Due to financial constraints, the Township was not able to make any progress with this project.
+Include in update Not applicable Not applicable 2021- HamptonTwp- 004 DPW Roof Retrofit Township DPW; Engineer Hurricane, Nor'Easter, Severe Winter Weather, No Progress Due to financial constraints, the Township was not able to Include in update Not applicable Not applicable

 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2025 HMP or Discontinue 2.
 If including action in the 2025 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
 Severe Weather, Tropical Storms Solution: The Township proposes to examine the roof of the DPW and determine and implement design solutions for the roof. make any progress with this project.
 2021- HamptonTwp- 005 Firewise Participation Wildfire NJDEP; Hampton Fire Rescue Problem: The Township has a significant wildfire risk that is exacerbated by dead trees resulting from pest infestations (gypsy moth and lantern flies) and federal/state land management issues.
 Solution: The Township proposes to participate in the Firewise program to mitigate wildfire risk.
-No Progress Due to other prioritized projects, the Township was unable to make any progress.
-Include in update Not applicable Not applicable 2021- HamptonTwp- 006 All Hazards Township OEM Problem: The Township buildings lack a capacity for OEM functions and storage of records related to emergency management.
+1. No Progress 2.
+Due to other prioritized projects, the Township was unable to make any progress.
+Include in update Not applicable Not applicable 2021- HamptonTwp- 006 OEM Trailer Acquisition All Hazards Township OEM Problem: The Township buildings lack a capacity for OEM functions and storage of records related to emergency management.
 Solution: The Township proposes to acquire a trailer to house OEM functions and consolidate records that need to be retained from hazard events.
 1. No Progress 2.
 Due to financial constraints, the Township was not able to make any progress with this project.
 Include in update Revise solution to include digitization of records and relocation of OEM functions to another government building or the construction of a new facility with climate control so paper documents are not impacted by weathering.
-Not applicable 2021- HamptonTwp- 007 Disaster Debris Management Plan All Hazards Hampton Twp. - Administration Problem: The Township lacks a debris management plan.
-Solution: The Township will develop and adopt a Disaster Debris Management Plan.
+Not applicable 2021- HamptonTwp- 007 Disaster Debris Management Plan All Hazards Hampton Twp. - Administration Problem: The Township lacks a debris management plan.Solution: The Township will develop and adopt a Disaster Debris Management Plan.
 No Progress Due to other prioritized projects, the Township was unable to make any progress.
 Include in update Not applicable Not applicable 2021- HamptonTwp- 008 Flood Damage Flood Administration, FPA Problem: The Township's Flood Damage Prevention Ordinance lacks 1.
 No Progress Include in update Not applicable Not applicable